 I have a policy!
 I don’t buy sweets for the house!
 (OK- sometimes I buy ice cream for my husband) but mostly, I eat what I’ve created.

 Baking was something I avoided for many years.
-Then, one year our friends’ wife baked a birthday cake from scratch for my husband.
-On the one hand she totally showed me up….and on the other her gesture was kind and heartfelt.
-I felt silly that I couldn’t provide him with something so basic and nurturing.
+Then, one year a friends’ wife baked my husband a birthday cake from scratch.
+On the one hand, her gesture was so sweet and heartfelt and on the other……She totally showed me up!!!
+I was so impressed by her baking skills but I also felt silly that I couldn’t provide him with something so basic and nurturing.

 I tried to bake without much success until the explosion of vegan baking blogs.
 I found a ton of delicious looking healthier desserts to try.
 And, to my surprise, it was easy!!!